CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 Together with this change, Fire_Head also backported a small fix from Vice City: now, a small delay between entering the boat and the game considering Claude to be inside one has been removed; the game was waiting for the entering animation to finish, but boats don't have one, so that made no sense.
-This fix has also been integrated in SilentPatch.
+This fix has also been integrated into SilentPatch.

 Good news for III Aircraft users -- for this change, SilentPatch applies an identical fix to Skimmer.

 ***

-### Platform specific diving for your life?
+### Platform-specific diving for your life?

 The PC version of GTA III has an interesting gameplay regression compared to the original PS2 release.
 Usually, pedestrians can react to incoming cars in three ways -- they can: